The¬†housing market is its strongest in a decade.

 Sellers may be currently undervaluing their home.
 Demand outweighs supply, and values are expected to rise.
 You may pay less for a home today than you'll pay in six months.

 The market looks ripe for a deal.

-With mortgage rates sinking below four percent, sales of homes are soaring.¬†The best deals you find in housing may be the ones you get today.
+With mortgage rates ultra-low, sales of homes are soaring.¬†The best deals you find in housing may be the ones you get today.

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.

 The Mortgage Reports has provided me with helpful advice.
 I enjoy all the various types of mortgage information.
 Thank you!

 I am a full-time Realtor and I look forward to daily updates from The Mortgage Reports.
 The advice is useful and the insight is important.
 Thank you!